 - Toaster features: We will note any particular features, such as whether there is a high-lift carriage or separate browning controls for four-slice toasters.

-- Single slice test: We look at how well a single slice is toasted.
+Single slice test: Sometimes you may only want to toast one slice of bread.
+We look at how well a single slice is toasted.

 Ease of use